 Shortly before the Boston Marathon, a fertilizer company explosion rocked West, Texas.
 Though the tragic marathon event overshadowed the Texas explosion in the media, the impact of the explosion was even more devastating.
 Seventeen people died, including 11 first responders, while over 160 sustained injuries.
 More than 150 homes, schools, a nursing home, and other buildings and their contents were destroyed or damaged.
+Many lost everything.

 The Toll In Business Disruption

 Businesses located in the area faced a special problem.
 Any documents stored on site were incinerated in the explosion that rocked a five block area.
 As the residents of this small town rebuild their lives, many businesses were faced with reconstructing customer, student, and patient files in addition to finding new spaces.
 Unless the affected businesses had documents stored offsite or backed up electronically, the road to a smoothly functioning business was long and difficult.

 Business disruptions happen all over the world due to many different reasons.
 Those that have their plans in place before disaster strikes are the lucky ones.
 The lucky ones are able to get back to business quickly and with minimal re-startup costs.

 Though the explosion in Texas started in a fertilizer plant, any business is at risk from accidents, fires, or natural disasters in their own facilities or nearby ones.
 Mother Nature does not care about the business of man.
 While businesses cannot predict, or even prevent, an accident or natural disaster, document scanning should be part of any efforts at risk management.
 Scanning transforms boxes and file cabinets packed with paper records into electronic images that survive when paper can not.